General relativistic moving-mesh hydrodynamics simulations with AREPO and applications to neutron star mergers: Numerical implementation

 \subsection{Additional code details}

 Grid-based hydrodynamics approaches require a special treatment for vacuum regions.
 We employ an artificial atmosphere, i.e. we place cells with a very low density $\rho_\mathrm{atm}$ in vacuum regions.
 During the evolution the numerical treatment resets the density to this value if the density of a cell falls below a threshold value $\rho_\mathrm{thr}$.
-In the tests which we present in the following sections we set $\rho_\mathrm{thr}=10\times\rho_\mathrm{atm}$ and $\rho_\mathrm{atm} = (10^{-7}-10^{-8})\times \rho_{\mathrm{max}}$, where $\rho_{\mathrm{max}}$ is the maximum density throughout the whole domain at a given time.
+In the tests which we present in the following sections we set $\rho_\mathrm{thr}=10\times\rho_\mathrm{atm}$ and $\rho_\mathrm{atm} = (10^{-7}-10^{-8})\times \rho_{\mathrm{max}}(t)$, where $\rho_{\mathrm{max}}(t)$ is the maximum density throughout the whole domain at any given time $t$.
+Hence, the atmosphere density changes in time if the maximum density oscillates.
 This criterion captures cells outside the neutron stars, where one should formally have vacuum.
 In these cells we also set the velocities to zero, while the pressure and specific internal energy follow from a polytropic EOS with $K=100$ and $\Gamma=2$.
 Subsequently, we update the conserved variables in these atmospheric cells based on the new set of primitives.
+We note that the values of $\rho_\mathrm{atm}$ and $\rho_\mathrm{thr}$ can be adjusted based on the aspects of the problem at hand.
+For instance, to follow BNS merger ejecta, lower atmosphere values are desirable, which we will explore in future work.

-Formally, we adopt periodic boundary conditions in our calculations.
-This choice does not affect the evolution of the system because the outer boundaries are placed far away from the regions of physical interest, where all the cells have densities below the atmosphere threshold.
+Formally, we adopt periodic boundary conditions for the hydro mesh in our calculations.
+We emphasize that this choice does not affect the evolution of the system because the outer boundaries are placed far away from the regions of physical interest, where all the cells have densities below the atmosphere threshold throughout the whole simulation (i.e. no matter reaches the boundaries).
 The size of the numerical domain varies in different tests to cover the whole physical system.
-The exact size does not play an important role as in typical simulations the physical domain of interest is surrounded by atmosphere cells, which can be placed very sparsely further out and thus hardly influence the computational demands.
+As said, the exact size does not play any role since we ensure that in all simulations the physical domain of interest is surrounded by atmosphere cells.
+Hence, the size of the numerical domain can in principle be chosen arbitrarily large.

+If the numerical domain is chosen to be very large compared to the physical system under consideration, we would typically fill the outer parts of the numerical domain with increasingly larger cells, i.e. by placing the mesh generating points more sparsely, to minimize the computational overhead.
+The chosen configuration should not lead to an abortion of the mesh construction algorithm, but we did not face any issues in this regard.